fatma2585/bhml/README.md

 ## Motivation

 The mass_luminosity_function is a Python package for calculating the mass-luminosity function of quasars.
-The mass-luminosity function is an important statistical relationship between the masses of supermassive black holes (SMBHs) at the centers of galaxies and the luminosities of the quasars.
+The mass-luminosity function is an important statistical relationship between the masses of supermassive black holes (SMBHs) at galaxies' centers and the quasars' luminosities.

 ## Installation